NebulousLabs/Sia/siad/API.md

 Parameters:
 ```
-struct {
-	Address string
+address string
-}
 ```
-Address should be an IP address of the form: "a.b.c.d:port"
+address should be a reachable hostname + port number. typically of the form "a.b.c.d:xxxx".

 Response: standard